 This toolkit began with the idea that new externals were needed for the Max/MSP environment that worked at the granular level.
-These externals needed to manage the various control parameters, define each grain internally and ensure that updates only occurred when a new grain was generated.
-The process of development was somewhat unscripted, with revelations in the development of one leading to the concept for the next and techniques discovered in the development of another leading to revisions in previously completed externals.
-In the end, four externals were created to meet the different control needs that the various forms of granular synthesis require.
+These externals needed to manage the various control parameters, define each grain internally and ensure that parameter updates were deferred until the beginning of a new grain.
+The process of development was somewhat unscripted, with revelations in the development of one external leading to the concept for the next and techniques discovered in the development of another leading to revisions in externals that were previously thought to be complete.
+In the end, four externals were created to meet the different control needs that the various forms of granular processing require (figure 1).
 The name of each begins with the prefix of "grain" combined with the suffix that describes the control method each employs: 'grain.bang~', 'grain.pulse~', 'grain.stream~', and 'grain.phase~'.

-The externals are setup to operate in a consistent manner with most control parameters the same between these four externals.
+The externals are setup to operate in a consistent manner with the same control parameters for each external.
 All four of the externals require two arguments in order to be used.
-The first argument names the buffer~ holding the sound file to be sampled and the second names the buffer~ holding the window shape to be used.
-The use of a buffer for the sampling source allows these granular objects to sample in a manner similar to other objects included in the Max/MSP distribution with which most users should be familiar (such as 'groove~' or 'wave~').
+The first argument names the 'buffer~' object holding the sound file to be sampled and the second names the 'buffer~' object holding the window shape to be used.
+The use of a buffer as the sampling source allows these granular objects to sample in a manner similar to other objects included in the Max/MSP distribution with which most users should be familiar (such as 'groove~' or 'wave~').
 The second buffer gives users the flexibility to either use the window files included in the toolkit or to design their own.
+Either buffer can be changed from its initial setting by using messages.
+To change the sampling buffer, the user would send a message containing the text 'setSound' followed by the name of a buffer.
+Likewise, changing the window buffer involves sending a message with the text 'setWin' and a buffer name.
+If these messages are used while processing is enabled, the grain externals will defer sampling from the newly specified buffer until the current grain has completely sounded.
+This deferment prevents any sample discontinuities that could result from switching buffers in the middle of a grain.

 Interpolation can be applied to either of the buffers being sampled in the form of an all-pass interpolation filter (Dattorro 1997).
 By default interpolation is turned on for sampling from the sound source buffer and off for sampling from the window buffer.
 These decisions on the default states were made based on the improvement of audio quality compared with the added processing load that interpolation on each buffer would have.
-Each can be turned on or off by simply using the respective 'sndInterp' and 'winInterp' messages with an argument of 1 or 0, denoting on or off respectively.
+Each can be turned on or off by using either the 'sndInterp' and 'winInterp' message with an argument of 1 or 0, denoting on or off respectively.